Dehghanni/Teofl/Writing.md

 - Topic restatement

-Paraphrase =\&gt; Intro + Conclusion
+Paraphrase: You need the skill of paraphrasing in Intro and Conclusion

-State all the alternatives
+State all the alternatives mentioned in the question

 Suppose that the reader does not know about the question

 - Thesis statement

-Choose 1 side
+Choose one side

 Should be very clear